International Programmes 2025/2026

 Integrated internships

 Students independently learn about the practical relevance of Latin American studies and reflect on it within a potential professional environment.
 They learn to apply the subject-specific methods they have acquired during their studies in an independently organised internship (280 hours).
 Students have the opportunity to refine practical and analytical skills and gain insights into possible careers.
 Afterwards, they use the skills they acquired during the internship in their further studies and in their own project.
 In addition, students can demonstrate high motivation and have effective time management, social, and decision-making skills as well as a sense of responsibility and practical knowledge during the internship.
 As in the diverse fields of work and activities they may work in, students doing the internship are aware of interdependent inequalities and are sensitive to the dynamics of gender, diversity, and power.
 If the student chooses to do a research internship, he or she should choose an internship in Germany or abroad in a suitable field.
-The Central Institute for Latin American studies advises on the search for potential internship institutions.
-Internships in the research projects of the Central Institute for Latin American studies are especially recommended.
+The Institute for Latin American Studies advises on the search for potential internship institutions.
+Internships in the research projects of the Institute for Latin American Studies are especially recommended.

 Special promotion / funding of the programme